patrickmineault/codebook/intro.md

 * Have trouble finishing projects
 * Contemplate buying a small organic farm in upstate Vermont and read far too much about goat husbandry

 Did I hit a nerve?
 Yes?!
 Then you're in for a treat!
-This book is there to help you get from 0 to 1 on good software engineering practices for research projects.
+This book will help you get from 0 to 1 on good software engineering practices for research projects.

 ## Prerequisites